 This article walks you through installing ownCloud using SSH.
 Please review the following articles before beginning as you'll need access to a terminal and basic knowledge of how to run Shell commands:

 ownCloud was the original software Nextcloud is based on.
 The creator of ownCloud then spun off a new version called Nextcloud as a more user-focused version of this service. ownCloud remains its own separate service.

 What types of servers can Nextcloud be installed on?

 Nextcloud can be installed on Shared, VPS, and Dedicated Servers.

-Although it's possible to install on a Shared server, this is not recommended.
-Due to the amount of resources Nextcloud uses, you may find that Shared hosting is not powerful enough for your application.
+Although it's possible to install on a shared server, this is not recommended.
+Due to the number of resources Nextcloud uses, you may find that Shared Hosting is not powerful enough for your application.
 A VPS or Dedicated Server is the best choice for running Nextcloud.

 - Log into your server via SSH.

 - Navigate to your website directory (example.com).
-Make sure to change username to your Shell user.
+Make sure to change your username to your Shell user.

 [server]$ cd /home/username/example.com

 - A pop-up appears.
 Right-click and choose Copy link address.